1. If I publish a paper as a graduate student at U of T, can it still be used as part of my thesis?

 11. I am having a financial emergency.
 What are my options?

-You should speak with staff in your graduate unit or the SGS Financial Counsellor.
-To book an appointment with the SGS Financial Counsellor, please call the Graduate Awards Office at 416-946-0808, or visit the office at the address listed below.
+You should speak with staff in your graduate unit or the SGS Financial Advisor.
+To book an appointment with the SGS Financial Advisor, please call the Graduate Awards Office at 416-946-0808, or visit the office at the address listed below.

 If you have encountered an unanticipated serious financial emergency, you may be eligible for an SGS Emergency Grant.
 Visit the SGS Graduate Awards Office, Room 202, 63 St. George Street or or the